katreparitosh/katreparitosh.github.io/_pages/about.md

 <div style="text-align: justify">

+Hi!
 I'm a senior year Computer Science undergraduate student at <a href="http://www.viit.ac.in/">Vishwakarma Institute of Information Technology (VIIT)</a>.

-Currently, I am remotely working with <a href = "http://citispotter.com/"> Citispotter Limited </a> which is UK based Tech-Startup that provides AI enabled solutions to fight fake news, misinformation and hate speech. <br><br>
+Currently, I am remotely working as a NLP Lead with <a href = "http://citispotter.com/"> Citispotter Limited </a> which is UK based Tech-Startup that provides AI enabled solutions to fight fake news, misinformation and hate speech. <br><br>

 My research interests broadly lie in the fields of <a href = "https://en.wikipedia.org/wiki/Natural_language_processing"> Natural Language Processing (AI-NLP) </a> and <a href = "https://en.wikipedia.org/wiki/Machine_learning"> Machine Learning (AI/ML) </a>.
 I am enthusiastic about doing applied research and collaboration in these fields.
 Given a chance, I want to research in <a href ="https://en.wikipedia.org/wiki/Artificial_consciousness">Sentient AI (Artificial Consciousness)</a> and <a href = "https://en.wikipedia.org/wiki/Computational_musicology">Computational Musicology.</a> <br><br>